 Who can preside at my marriage?

 The presider at your marriage will be a Roman Catholic priest or deacon who is in good standing with the church.
 We recommend strongly that you contact a priest or deacon as soon as possible to talk to him about your intended marriage and to invite him to preside at your wedding and conduct your rehearsal.
 Arranging for a priest or deacon is your responsibility.
 You may ask a priest or deacon who is from your parish, a personal/family friend, former teacher, etc.

-After you complete your second interview, we will send a letter of delegation to the priest or deacon who will be presiding over your ceremony.
+After you have informed us of who is presiding at your wedding, we will send a letter of delegation to the priest or deacon who will be presiding at your ceremony.

 You must arrange to meet with your priest or deacon to plan the details of the ceremony.
 At the first interview, you will be given a copy of Together for Life, to help you with planning the ceremony.

 Does the couple need to get a license from the civil authorities?

 Yes.
 You must obtain a marriage license from New York State.
 Usually such a license is good for 60 days and cannot be used for 24 hours after being issued.
 The City Clerk's Office in Buffalo at 1308 City Hall can provide you with your license.
 Bring your license to the rehearsal.
 If you fail to get a license, by law, we cannot do the wedding.

 How much time does one have for the wedding?